 Test custom models¶

-Testing bypasses the prediction servers, but predictions for a deployment are made using the deployment's prediction server.
+- Testing bypasses the prediction servers, but predictions for a deployment are done by using the deployment's prediction server.

 Additionally, you can configure the tests' parameters (where applicable):